 Peer learning

 Peer learning is a training model that emphasizes learning through teamwork and problem solving rather than solitary research or listening to lectures.
-It’s clear why it’s a central tenant of Social Learning.
+It’s clear why it’s a core tenet of social learning in the workplace.

 “55 percent of employees will often turn to their peers when they want to learn something new.”